Here’s what aid the House bills would provide to Ukraine, Israel | KRDO

 Here’s what aid the House bills would provide to Ukraine, Israel

-The three-part package is similar to a foreign aid bill that passed the Senate in February.
+The three assistance bills are similar to the foreign aid legislation that passed the Senate in February.
+The fourth House bill was not part of the Senate package.

-Taken together, the House bills add up to about $95 billion in aid – the same amount the Senate bill included – with an adjustment that $10 billion in Ukraine economic assistance is in the form of a repayable loan, CNN has reported.
+The three House aid bills add up to about $95 billion – the same amount the Senate bill included – with an adjustment that $10 billion in Ukraine economic assistance is in the form of a repayable loan, CNN has reported.

 The House is expected to vote on the bills Saturday.
 President Joe Biden said in a statement Wednesday that he supports the aid package.